Arts of Life: Funding

-Arts of Life receives funding from the state of Illinois, individual donors, grants, and foundations.
-The organization has partnerships with sponsoring businesses, professional artists, service providers, and brands, including the MacArthur Foundation, the National Endowment for the Arts, the Illinois Arts Council, the Arts and Business Council of Chicago, the Chicago Community Trust, and the West Town Chamber of Commerce.
+Arts of Life receives funding from the State of Illinois, individual donors, grants, and foundations.
+The organization has partnered with sponsoring businesses, professional artists, service providers, and brands, including the MacArthur Foundation, the National Endowment for the Arts, the Illinois Arts Council, the Andy Warhol Foundation, the Arts and Business Council of Chicago, the Chicago Community Trust, and the West Town Chamber of Commerce.
 It also holds a variety of group shows and benefits.